-PFAS have been used mainly in industrial settings since the 1940s, and the family includes more than 5,000 chemicals.
-But the two of the most common, PFOA and PFOS, are commonly used to make nonstick pans, carpets and firefighting foam.
+PFAS has been used mainly in industrial settings since the 1940s, and the family includes more than 5,000 chemicals.
+But the two most common, PFOA and PFOS, are commonly used to make nonstick pans, carpets, and firefighting foam.
 According to the Environmental Working Group, more than 41,000 industrial sites around the country are known or suspected of discharging PFAS into the air and water, including:

 - More than 4,700 using PFAS for electroplating and polishing